 Of course she wasn't.
 While some aristocratic ladies wrote novels, most female novelists were educated women from the middling classes.
 Lady Sydney Morgan sounds like she's an aristocrat but she was the daughter of an actor and she worked as a governess before her marriage.
 Authors such as Elizabeth Helme or Eliza Kirkham Mathews came from the lower middle classes, and they wrote about gambling dens and masked balls and travelling by post-chaise and sending messages by footman and long-lost extremely rich uncles -- situations they could have known little about from first-hand.
 Mary Jane MacKenzie lived in genteel poverty like Miss Bates but her characters lived in beautiful mansions and travelled to France and Italy.
 Eleanor Sleath was left in "significant debt" when her surgeon/apothecary husband died but as we will see, she wrote about the ton.
 Selina Davenport worked as a teacher and ran a little shop to support her two daughters.
 Her first novel was The Sons of the Viscount and the Daughters of the Earl, a Tale of fashionable life.

 Novel-readers liked to read about people with carriages and mansions.
 They liked to read about virtuous young men and women who were elevated to wealth and comfort by various fortuitous if implausible plot twists.
 They liked to tut-tut at dissolute noblemen gambling their fortunes away and sinking into a vortex of dissipation.
 The Bristol Heiress contains lengthy descriptions of a country estate which is being renovated and redecorated.
 The author details the draperies, the carpet, the statues, the paintings.
 The author, Eleanor Sleath, also describes the sight of carriages converging on a great mansion in London for a social gathering, and the beauty and elegance of the lavish appointments: “the access to [the reception rooms], a noble staircase, was formed into an alcove, by means of artificial flowers, oak and laurel leaves, interspersed with variegated lamps.
 The saloons and antechambers were all appropriately fitted up.
 Crimson velvet, bordered with a rich pattern of gold fillagree, lined the doors.
 Large mirrors, in gilt frames, supported on either side by bronze Cupids, bearing lustres, reflected again and again and again the brilliant illumination produced by the lamps… (etc)….”
-And of course this is in the mansion of a lady who is going to end up in debtor's prison.
+And this is in the mansion of a lady who gets her comeuppance; she is going to end up in debtor's prison.